u1034266/MyRobotMVC/README.md

 # Adventures of R2D2 on Planet 5-squared
-This is a simple MVC styled PHP application built simulare a robot (ie. R2D2) moving on a 5x5 square planet.
+This is a simple MVC styled PHP application built simulate a robot (ie. R2D2) moving on a 5x5 square planet.

 ## Tools Used
 - Docker